 Buckeridge and Jordan will share the responsibilities of strengthening Hayball and its ability to critically respond to the challenges and profound changes that are transforming the built environment.
 With comprehensive knowledge of the field—and its future—Buckeridge and Jordan bring together their architectural and urban design expertise, research and business strategy.
 Together, they will harness cross-sector intelligence across three locations to produce universally beneficial work and further diversify Hayball’s service offering and geographical expansion.

 “Beyond the immediate challenge of overcoming the health crisis, we must also look ahead at our economic recovery and the actions that will help get us there.
 The past few months reaffirmed the importance of creating a culture that is strategically aligned and intensely valued.
-Interconnection between our studios and strong engagement has enabled us to innovate, experiment, and quickly respond to new opportunities,” says Buckeridge.
+Interconnection between our studios and strong engagement has enabled us to innovate, experiment, and quickly take advantage of new opportunities,” says Buckeridge.

 She adds, “Our new working practices will be further supported by our new Melbourne studio which has been designed to enhance knowledge sharing and collaboration.
 The variety of different settings embrace flexible and agile ways of working and promotes equality and wellbeing”.